Azure-Samples/custom-vision-move-project/README.md

 From the settings page of the source Subscription (_where you want to copy *from*_) *Source Training Key
 *Source Project Id
+*Source Endpoint, if not south central us
 From the settings page of the destination Subscription (_where you want to copy *to*_) *Destination Training Key
+*Destination Endpoint, if not south central us

 Then run the python script with the necessary information:
 ```Python